 Other legislation has extended the statute of frauds to contracts not involving real estate.
 The Pennsylvania Uniform Commercial Code (UCC) at 13 P.S. § 2201(a) provides that a contract for the sale of goods for $500.00 or more is not legally binding without a writing sufficient to indicate that a contract has been made, signed by the party against whom enforcement is sought.
 While the general rule is that both parties to a sales contract for $500.00 or more must sign a contract, the UCC also makes some concessions to the realities of our fast-paced business world.
 Section 2201(b) provides that "between merchants if within a reasonable time a writing in confirmation of the contract and sufficient against the sender is received and the party receiving it has reason to know of its contents, it satisfies the requirements of subsection (a) against such party unless written notice of objection to its contents is given within ten days after it is received."
 In lay terms, if both parties are merchants, as opposed to consumers, then even if the parties do not both sign a contract to memorialize their agreement for the sale of goods, if one party later sends a purchase order confirmation sufficient to bind the sender to the deal, the recipient of the purchase order will be bound also unless the recipient raises a timely objection to the terms of the purchase order confirmation.
 Thus, the UCC treats knowing acquiescence as the equivalent of signed agreement.

 The UCC also establishes other exceptions to the operation of the statute of frauds.
-Section 2201(c)(1) provides that if goods are to be specially manufactured for the buyer and are suitable for sale to others in the ordinary course of business, then the buyer will be bound to proceed with the purchase even if the buyer did not sign an agreement if the circumstances reasonably indicate that the goods are for the buyer, and the seller has either made a substantial beginning of their manufacture or has made commitments for their procurement.
+Section 2201(c)(1) provides that if goods are to be specially manufactured for the buyer and are not suitable for sale to others in the ordinary course of business, then the buyer will be bound to proceed with the purchase even if the buyer did not sign an agreement if the circumstances reasonably indicate that the goods are for the buyer, and the seller has either made a substantial beginning of their manufacture or has made commitments for their procurement.
 The rationale for this exception is that if no seller would go to such lengths on a special order unless there actually had been an orally agreed contract, thereby minimizing the risk of fraud.

 Another exception to the statutes of frauds governing both real estate and the sale of goods is based upon admission.
 The UCC at Section 2201(c)(2) provides that a contract that does not otherwise satisfy the signed writing requirement is enforceable "if the party against whom enforcement is sought admits in his pleadings, in his testimony or otherwise in court that a contract for sale was made, but the contract is not enforceable under this provision beyond the quantity of goods admitted."
 Under the UCC, the admission is irrelevant unless made in a legal pleading, testimony or otherwise in court.
 Under the real estate statute of frauds, likewise, if the title holder admits in either his pleadings or his testimony that he did in fact enter into a contract, the purpose of the statute of limitations is served, and the court will enforce an oral agreement to sell the real estate.